SjdnDzikran/bpjs-ai/backend/README.md

 npm run start:dev
 ```

-The backend will be available at `http://localhost:3001`
+The backend will be available at `http://localhost:3001` and API docs at `http://localhost:3001/docs`.

 ## WhatsApp Integration